Moneydash/personal-portfolio-builder/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+## Star the Project
+If you like this project, please consider giving it a star ⭐ on GitHub!
+Your support helps improve the project and encourages further development.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.